ssato/packagemaker/README.rst

 basic os installatio and package list which these additional RPMs are added.

-PackageMaker is one of the important pieces to actualize and establish "package based system construction" methodology because it should enable reducing the cost of packaging files, dirs and sysmlinks (captureing what objects making that system), and may enables 're-playing' the system construction process.
+PackageMaker is one of the important pieces to actualize and establish "package based system construction" [#]_ methodology because it should enable reducing the cost of packaging files, dirs and sysmlinks (captureing what objects making that system), and may enables 're-playing' the system construction process.

+.. [#] Although container based system construction and deployment technologies like docker becomes familiar these days, you have to write 'yum install ...' in docker files still.
+That is, docker can hide some of the steps but the essential problems do not go away by docker.

 Comparison with configuration management system
 -------------------------------------------------